 About the author

 Dr. Amanda Crowell is a cognitive psychologist and business coach who helps accidental entrepreneurs get more clients and have a bigger impact.
-Amanda's TEDx talk has received almost a million views and has been featured on TED's Ideas blog and Ted Shorts.
+She is the author of Great Work, the host of the Unleashing Your Great Work podcast, and the creator of the Great Work Journals.
+Amanda's TEDx talk has received almost two million views and has been featured on TED's Ideas blog and Ted Shorts.
 Her ideas have also been featured on NPR, Al Jazeera, The Wall Street Journal, Quartz, and Thrive Global.